 What is this project about?

-- Figure out what changes to make to an evidence-based program focused on self-management and removing environmental barriers to be able to use it with PAwLTD.
+- Determine what changes to make to an evidence-based program focused on self-management and removing environmental barriers for use with PAwLTPD.
 Conduct a series of focus groups with PAwLTPD and community long-term support service providers.
 Look at the results from Project 2 to see what else we should add to the intervention.

 - Adapt the program for PAwLTPD.
-Try out the program with 3-5 PAwLTPD participants.
-Make more changes to the program based on their results.
+Pilot test the program with three PAwLTPD participants.
+Make more changes to the program based on the results.

 What does this study involve?